Chavez breaks silence, says governing Venezuela

 He ended a short address a week ago choking on his words, with tears in his eyes, in sharp contrast to his triumphant speech to Congress in January that stretched for nine hours.

-His recent Twitter comments have been limited to greetings to allies and promises of state funding for arcane projects ranging from fixing broken elevators to boosting sugar cane production.
+His recent Twitter comments have been limited to greetings to allies and vows of state funding for arcane projects ranging from fixing broken elevators to boosting sugar cane production.

-One source close to the government said Chavez’s health has deteriorated considerably with the radiotherapy.
-He has been in intense pain and is unable to walk, requiring him to use a wheelchair, the source told Reuters.

 Financial markets have reacted positively to speculation over Chavez’s illness, with the country’s bonds rallying broadly on the possibility of a more market-friendly government.